dvVenuto/PathwayLearn/README.md

 Returned is an object with parameters:

 1. Predication accuracy rate.
-2. List of Genes in each pathway
+2. List of Genes in each pathway.
 3. A list of predictions for each sample within each pathway.
 4. The coefficient values of each gene within each pathway.